Brahmapureeswarar Temple: Literary mentions

 பறவியூன் மண்டலி அம்மானே.

+The sage Patañjali is said to have attained Samadhi through yogic meditation at the temple.
+Jeeva Samadhi of sage Patanjali, which is now an enclosed meditation hall, can be seen near the Brahma's shrine within the temple complex.

 Shrines in the Complex

 The presiding deities are Brahmapureeswarar in the form of Swayambu Lingam and Devi Brahma Sampath Gowri.

 There is a separate shrine for Brahma.
 The idol of Brahma is in meditative pose sitting in Padmasana on a lotus.
 The temple complex also has the Jeeva Samadhi of Yogi Patanjali, the author of Yoga Sutras.

 The 12 Shrines of Shiva

 There are 12 Shiv Lingams in the Temple complex, which includes the garden adjacent to the temple.
 These Shiva Lingams were installed and worshipped by Brahma.

 Most of these Shiv Lingams are housed in separate shrines, which are situated around the Brahma Theertham.

 Brahma Theertham is the pond from which Brahma took water for performing puja to Shiva.

 These 12 shrines of Shiva which comprise the Bramhapureeswarar Temple complex are :